I Just Got a New Tattoo—When Can I Go Swimming and Get It Wet?

 - Over time, dry, flaky skin or scabs will form on the tattoo's surface.
 Do not scratch or pick off the healing skin or scabs.
 You should allow scabs to naturally fall or flake off when they have completely dried and the skin has healed underneath.

 - Continue to moisturise with approved tattoo aftercare cream.

 It's worth taking the effort to avoid infection.
-Besides potentially damaging your new tattoo design, an infection could cause a lot more damage to your actual limb in extreme circumstances.
+Besides potentially damaging your new design, an infection could cause a lot more damage to your actual limb in extreme circumstances.
 But they do happen.